-Drug Evaluation Committee 2007-24 Relationship between the Opinions of the Investigational Review Committee and the Decision of the Head of the Clinical Trial Site
+Drug Evaluation Committee 2007-24 Relationship between the Opinions of the Clinical Trial Review Committee and the Decision of the Chairperson of the Medical Institution Conducting the Trial

 Related classification: Clinical Trial Review Committee